In a couple of years from now, we will witness 5 different generations working together in various companies.

 The first important thing you probably already know about the “Zers” is that they are technology inclined, which is not a surprise at all, considering that they don’t know of a world without smartphones, tablets, gadgets, and the internet.

 This means that they will likely go with a job where they have various technology at their disposal.

-They like to do their jobs and use devices that they are used to using in their private life.
+Gen-Z and Gex-X like to do their jobs and use devices that they are used to using in their private life.
 At the same time, they have been using the internet since they were born.
 They have grown their curiosity and like to educate themselves – they want to work at a place where they can learn new things and step into something unknown and exciting.

-The gen-z also believe that their actions have a purpose and they want to feel that they can contribute something positive to the world.
+The gen-z and gen-x also believe that their actions have a purpose and they want to feel that they can contribute something positive to the world.
 They are not just about getting great money and having all the work benefits, they want to believe in their work.

-How to bridge the generational gap?
+How to Bridge the Generational Gap?